 Matzo meal: A type of flour made from ground matzo crackers, a great Kosher for Passover alternative for the traditional breadcrumbs.

-Neutral cooking oil: Like vegetable oil
+Neutral cooking oil: Like canola, vegetable, and avocado.

 Seasoning: Experiment with different spices and seasonings to create your own unique flavor for the coating.
 Salt, pepper, garlic powder, paprika, onion powder, cumin, turmeric…